Periodic Symplectic Cohomologies

 \section{Abstract}

 Goodwillie \cite{Goodwillie} introduced a periodic cyclic homology group associated to a mixed complex.
-In this paper, we apply this construction to the symplectic cochain complex of a Liouville domain $(M,\theta)$ and obtain two periodic symplectic cohomology theories, denoted as $\widehat{PSH^*}(M)$ and $PSH^*(M)$.
-Our main result is that both cohomology theories are invariant under Liouville isomorphism and that there is a natural isomorphism $ H^*(M)\otimes_{\Q} \Q((u)) \xrightarrow{\sim} PSH^*(M, \Q)$.
+In this paper, we apply this construction to the symplectic cochain complex of a Liouville domain $M$ and obtain two periodic symplectic cohomology theories, denoted as $\hp(M)$ and $\hpl(M)$.
+Our main result is that both cohomology theories are invariant under Liouville isomorphisms and there is a natural isomorphism $\hpl(M, \Q) \cong H^*(M, \Q)((u))$, which can be seen as a localization theorem for $\hpl(M, \Q)$.